Born on an estate.

 The Outside Club is now a registered charity: The Outside Club CIO.
 It means we can build something that sustains and scales, reaching more young people in more communities without ever losing the thing that makes it work.

-Turning up, every week, for as long as they need us.
+Turning up, every week, for as long as we are needed.

 Young people at an Outside Club session